Missing data

 geom_histogram(aes(y)) +

-ggtitle("Number of committee meetings") +
+ggtitle("Number of committee meetings (y)") +

 Independent variable: Reelection intent

-The survey asks where an MEP sees him/herself in 10 years.
+term and asks where an MEP sees him/herself in 10 years.
 One of the

-possible answers is “European Parliament”
+possible answers is the “European Parliament”.
+This is my

 df$future <- ifelse(df$x == 1, "reelection", "exit")